hamyyy/SFML-Template/README.md

 If you need to add additional external libraries, these are a couple different places to keep in mind.

-* **.vscode\\c\_cpp\_properties.json** - You'll see **"includePath"** & **"browse.path"** which look very similar, but one search directories recursively and another cannot.
+* **.vscode\\c\_cpp\_properties.json** - You'll see **"includePath"** & **"browse.path"** which look very similar, but one can search directories recursively and another cannot.
 Both contain the default search directories for the GCC 6.1.0 MinGW compiler, along with SFML's directory.
 Add addtional libraries to both sections for consistency, but includePath is the only one used out of the box.

   * **_"includePath"_** - Used by the C/C++ plugin if **"C_Cpp.intelliSenseEngine"** is set to **"Default"** in settings.json. includePath is also used by the **Include Autocomplete** plugin.
   * **_"browse.path"_** - Can be largely ignored in this config.
 Only used if **"C_Cpp.intelliSenseEngine"** is set to **"Tag Parser"** from what I understand.
 Can search directories recursively, so you can put a **\\\*** after large include directories

 * **.vscode\\settings.json** - Contain all of your workspace settings & overrides VS Code's main settings.json.
 Here are some settings of interest:

   * **_"clang.cxxflags"_** - Contain the search directories for the Clang extension's auto-complete.
 Any time you add a directory to "includePath", add it here too, but with **-I** in front of it, surrounded by quotes, separated by commas (VS Code will let you know if there's a general .json syntax error if you're not familiar).
   * **_"files.exclude"_** - Add any filetypes you want to exclude from the folder panel.
   * **_"files.encoding"_** - This uses the same encoding as CodeBlocks (**windows1252**), but feel free to change it to suit your needs.